-- Users that pay at least the full regular capitation fee [First Class]
+- Users that pay at least the full regular capitation fee [Customer, First Class]

-- Users that pay a token capitation [Second Class]
+- Users that pay a nominal or token capitation [Customer, Second Class]

 The classes are mostly but by no means entirely distinct from each other or session role.
 Note that this kind of class applies only to human individuals not groups.